basp/hellmoo/README.md

 module
 ```

-Another good way to inspect the modules is to just output the module object using the lua API:
+Another good way to inspect the modules is to just output the module object using the Lua API:
 ```
 lua module
 ```

 Which will show you a Lua definition of the specified module object.

+Each module has its own more detailed documentation and reference, look there for more info on how to use them.